 Digital business innovation happens at the edge of an organization’s IT eco-system.
 Once innovation matures into production, be it an infrastructure, application, or security improvement, ownership will pass over to IT Operations.

 With the advent of AIOps and other new technologies such as application-centric infrastructures, microservices, and DevOps/Agile, IT Operations personnel will no longer be permitted to remain specialists in the area of IT performance management.
 They must become generalists in a number of different areas.
 IT Ops skill sets must evolve to include practical working knowledge of such things as machine learning/algorithm management, applications programming, and security.
-As our organizations become increasingly digitized, possessing these three skills will become the new normal for IT Ops.
+As our organizations become increasingly digitized, possessing these four skills will become the new normal for IT Ops.